mmbaguette/Roblox-VR-with-Webcam/README.md

 Allow your players to take advantage of this technology.
 Two things: Roblox game setup and online server setup.

 - Roblox model: https://www.roblox.com/library/10129626203/Virtual-Reality-and-3D-Camera
-- Make sure you players' characters are in R15 or this will not work!
+- Make sure your players' characters are in R15 or this will not work!

 Under Construction 🚧
 (too lazy to write rn)